iv-org/documentation/docs/create-new-invidious-release.md

 ```

-## Step 6
+## Step 7

-Got to GitHub to make a new release:
+Go to GitHub to make a new release:
 https://github.com/iv-org/invidious/releases/new

-Select the tag your previously created, leave `target` set to `master`,
+Select the tag you previously created, leave `target` set to `master`,
 and then copy paste the text you wrote to `CHANGELOG.md` (both the summary and
 the list of PRs merged since last release).